Juicy Stove Top Chicken Thighs Recipe

 • 2 cloves garlic, minced

-• ½ cup low sodium chicken broth, (you can also use wine or juice)
+• ½ cup low sodium chicken broth, you can also use dry white wine or apple juice

 • fresh chopped parsley, for garnish